 Epitalon: Supporting Telomere Health and Anti-Aging Research

 All articles and product information on this website are intended solely for educational and informational purposes.
-The products discussed are designed exclusively for in vitro research, conducted outside the human body.
-They are not pharmaceuticals, have not been approved by the U.S. Food and Drug Administration (FDA), and must not be used to prevent, treat, or cure any medical condition.
-Introducing these products into humans or animals is strictly prohibited.
+The products, including FOX04-DRI, are for in vitro research only and have not been approved as pharmaceuticals by the U.S. Food and Drug Administration (FDA).
+They must not be used to prevent, treat, or cure any medical condition, and they are not intended for use in humans or animals.
+Introducing these products into living organisms is strictly prohibited.

 Overview of Epitalon

 Epitalon is a synthetic short peptide recognized for its potential anti-aging effects.
 By influencing telomeres, the protective structures at the ends of chromosomes, Epitalon may help modulate cellular aging processes.
 Telomeres naturally shorten with each cell division, and when they reach a critical length, cells enter senescence or apoptosis.
-Epitalon has been shown to stimulate telomerase, the enzyme responsible for maintaining and elongating telomeres, which can slow the natural shortening process and support chromosomal stability.
+Epitalon stimulates telomerase, the enzyme responsible for maintaining and elongating telomeres.
+This action slows the natural shortening process and supports chromosomal stability.

 Telomere Regulation and Cellular Effects